We reveal the top 14 most common home renovation mistakes that Singapore homeowners face.

 If you know of friends or relatives who have worked with a renovation professional in the past, ask them about their experiences.

-They could also share useful insights of their renovation journey and whether the renovation firm was good or not.
+They could also share useful insights of their renovation journey and experience with the renovation firm.

 If verbal recommendations are elusive, another good way is to pore over online Customer Reviews of those companies you plan to engage with.

-Because each review is a personal story, they have become increasingly important in helping us to understand the recommendations and opinions of others.
+Because each review is a personal story, they have become increasingly important in helping consumers to understand the recommendations and opinions of others.

-According to (Trustpilot, 2020), 89 percent of consumers worldwide read through reviews before making a purchase or hiring decision.
+According to a study by (Trustpilot, 2020), 89 percent of consumers worldwide read through reviews before making a purchase or hiring decision.

 After initial assessments of the potential candidates, arrange an in-person meeting at their showroom.